 Being able to appoint a director gives a shareholder insight into everyday running of the company.
 It offers control over directors meetings and influence over board meetings.
 Not many minority shareholders have a right to appoint a director unless they are director-shareholders themselves with power to influence the board.

 The division of ownership of shares has an impact on the impact shareholders can exert.
 If there are two shareholders with the 80%-20% split, the minority shares have a ‘nuisance value’.
-If however there are five shareholder holding 20% each then the minority shareholder has greater control and the value of his will increase.
+If however there are five shareholdera holding 20% each then the minority shareholder has greater control and the value of his shareholding for HMRC’s purposes will increase.

 Future ability to increase earnings, e.g. when an IPO is planned or imminent, will impact the value of the shareholding.